 What we know about the 4 Americans kidnapped in Mexico

-Four U.S. citizens were kidnapped in a brazen attack carried out by multiple gunmen in the northern Mexico border city of Matamoros, the FBI said.
+Four U.S. citizens were kidnapped in a brazen attack carried out by multiple gunmen in the northern Mexico border city of Matamoros on Friday, March 3, the FBI said.

+On Tuesday, Mexican officials announced that two of them had been found dead and two survived, one of whom was injured.
+Officials have not shared any information about the surviving Americans' location.

+Mexican president Andrés Manuel López Obrador said that authorities would give more information throughout the day.

-U.S. officials confirmed on Monday that a Mexican citizen was killed in the incident.
+U.S. officials also confirmed on Monday that a Mexican citizen was killed in the initial attack.

-CBS News has learned that the Americans are Latavia "Tay" McGee, Shaeed Woodard, Eric James Williams and Zindell Brown.
+CBS News has learned that the kidnapped Americans are Latavia "Tay" McGee, Shaeed Woodard, Eric James Williams and Zindell Brown.
+Mexican officials have not released any information about who died and who survived.

 Zalandria Brown, of Florence, South Carolina, told The Associated Press she'd been in contact with the FBI and local officials after learning that her younger brother, Zindell Brown, was one of the four victims.

 Zalandria Brown said Zindell Brown, who lives in Myrtle Beach, South Carolina, and two friends were with a third friend who was going to Mexico for "tummy tuck" cosmetic surgery.
-A doctor who advertises such surgeries in Matamoros didn't answer calls from the AP seeking comment.
+A doctor who advertises such surgeries in Matamoros didn't answer calls from The Associated Press seeking comment.

 Zalandia Brown said the four knew of the dangers in Mexico and Zindell kept saying they shouldn't go.